gfrancisco20/video_diffusion/README.md

 # DDPM implementations for videos problems

-Example of produced video forecasting for solar corona observations (94Å):
+Example of probabilistic video forecast for solar corona observations (94Å):
 ![Alt Text](https://github.com/gfrancisco20/video_diffusion/blob/master/Simulation_example.gif)

 This repository implements the DDPM for video data of shape [channel, time, height, width] with the following variations.